Nebraska Liberty Bell replica

 As ringing the bell at full volume indoors would be deafening, it was likely tapped on the outer edge with a felt-covered hammer.

 Denton’s own Ed Averill and his American Legion post transported the bell, visiting Grand Island, Omaha and all corners of the state.
 When the bicentennial tour took the bell back to the star city, it was welcomed at 45th and Vine with a day-long celebration.
-Dancers were scheduled to start promptly at 7:30pm.
+Dancers were scheduled to start promptly at 7:30 pm.

 The Nebraska Liberty Bell never made it back home to the Capitol after the bicentennial tour.
 Instead, it was quietly, unceremoniously crated and stored away at the Nebraska Army National Guard facilities maintenance office in Lincoln.
 The eighties, nineties and Y2k came and went—and the bell remained in storage.
 Few missed it, except for some bell hunters who were unable to snap their picture with it and check Nebraska off their list.

 This was not the future Wade Martin imagined.
-While presenting Nebraska’s Liberty Bell to the governor in 1950, the chairman of the state bond advisory committee, proclaimed, “We sincerely hope that the significance of the bell and the building in which it is housed will be maintained.”
+While presenting Nebraska’s Liberty Bell to the governor in 1950, the chairman of the state bond advisory committee proclaimed, “We sincerely hope that the significance of the bell and the building in which it is housed will be maintained.”
 While the communist threat was still being held at bay, the significance of the Nebraska Liberty Bell certainly was no longer being maintained.

-Fortunately, it would not be doomed to a to an eternity in storage like the Kansas Liberty Bell replica.
+Fortunately, it would not be doomed to an eternity in storage like the Kansas Liberty Bell replica.
 After 28 years out of public view, the Nebraska Liberty Bell gained a new lease on life, thanks again to a public / private partnership.

-Nebraska Liberty Bell Replica rededication 2014January 21st, 2005, Mayor Seng (left) joins Lincoln city officials and volunteers to announce plans for the bell’s permanent display
+Nebraska Liberty Bell Replica rededication 2014January 21, 2005, Mayor Seng (left) joins Lincoln city officials and volunteers to announce plans for the bell’s permanent display

 While plans were being made for its permanent home, the Nebraska Liberty Bell added one more fascinating chapter to its storied history.
 In what may be the only case of a Liberty Bell replica residing in a baseball stadium, #48 spent the 2005 season with the Lincoln Saltdogs at Haymarket Park in downtown Lincoln.

-After its season with the Saltdogs, on Veterans Day, November 11, 2005, the Nebraska Liberty Bell was honored at a ceremony in Antelope Park.
-55 years after it first rolled into Lincoln on the bed of Bill Bell’s red white and blue Ford, the Nebraska Liberty Bell had finally found a permanent home.
+After its season with the Saltdogs, on Veterans Day, November 11, 2005, the Nebraska Liberty Bell was honored at a ceremony in Antelope Park, 55 years after it first rolled into Lincoln on the bed of Bill Bell’s red white and blue Ford, the Nebraska Liberty Bell had finally found a permanent home.

 Lincoln Nebraska Liberty Bell ReplicaMajor General Roger P. Lempke of the Army National Guard, Mayor Coleen Seng and Parks and Rec.
 Director Lynn Johnson welcome the bell

-Mayor Seng acknowledged the significance of the bell’s new home as, “… the perfect place to observe Veterans Day and to reflect on the sacrifices our nation’s soldiers have made for families and liberty around the globe.”
+Mayor Seng acknowledged the significance of the bell’s new home as “… the perfect place to observe Veterans Day and to reflect on the sacrifices our nation’s soldiers have made for families and liberty around the globe.”
 Illustrating the importance of the permanent location, she continued, “Future generations will enjoy the bell and its fascinating history.”

-The Nebraska Liberty Bell replica certainly has had a fascinating history so far; trekking across the country, relocated by governors, touring the state twice, disappearing nearly for good and returning triumphantly to spend a year in the pros before finally finding a location deserving of its importance.
+The Nebraska Liberty Bell replica certainly has had a fascinating history so far: trekking across the country, relocated by governors, touring the state twice, disappearing nearly for good and returning triumphantly to spend a year in the pros before finally finding a location deserving of its importance.

 Lincoln Nebraska Liberty Bell Replica-3 degrees?
 No problem.
 It’s sunny.
-The Nebraska Liberty Bell replica on January 2nd, 2018
+The Nebraska Liberty Bell replica on January 2, 2018

 ———————————————————